 McCarthy, a Republican, cruised to re-election in California's 20th district during the recent 2022 midterms which ultimately saw Republicans take narrow control of the House and Democrats retain narrow control of the Senate.

-On November 15, House Republicans confirmed they had chosen McCarthy to be the GOP nominee for Speaker of the House.
-(In 2015, McCarthy ran for Speaker of the House upon John Boehner's resignation, but dropped out of the race before the vote.
-Ultimately Paul Ryan, another Irish American, became Speaker.)
+In 2015, McCarthy ran for Speaker of the House upon John Boehner's resignation but dropped out of the race before the vote.
+Ultimately Paul Ryan, another Irish American, became Speaker.

-As Speaker of the House, McCarthy, the great-grandson of a laborer from Co Cork, would be the third most powerful politician in the US after the President and the Vice President.
+As Speaker of the House, McCarthy, the great-grandson of a laborer from Co Cork, will be the third most powerful politician in the US after the President and the Vice President.